My War: Reception and legacy

 The muffled sound of the album's production has attracted criticism; Stevie Chick disparaged the lack of character in Ginn's bass-playing on "My War" when compared to the 1982 demo of the same song with Dukowski on bass.
 Michael Azerrad praised the strength of the material while denigrating the "frustrating lack of ensemble feel" as the album was recorded without a full lineup.
 Critic Clay Jarvis commended the album, emphasizing the risks taken on it and its influence, calling it "more a test than an album", and saying, "independent music is stronger because Black Flag formulated it".
 John Dougan at AllMusic called the A-side of the album "quite good", but described the B-side as "self-indulgence masquerading as inspiration and about as much fun as wading through a tar pit".
 Robert Christgau considered the B-side a "waste".
+Howard Hampton found it "unbearably boring", and Tim Yohannon called the B-side "sheer torture".
+Eric Weisbard opines that the album opens strongly but quickly descends into "slow metal or midtempo whinnying guitars, loungecore with Henry as Bill Murray."

-The album had a large influence on the hardcore-meets-Sabbath sounds of the Melvins, Mudhoney, and Nirvana.
+The album had a great influence on the "hardcore-meets-Sabbath" sounds of Mudhoney, Melvins, and Nirvana.
+The first punk concert Nirvana frontman Kurt Cobain attended was a Black Flag show during the My War tour, and he listed My War on his list of top fifty albums.
 Mark Arm of Mudhoney related he was moved to tears at a Black Flag concert in 1983 when he was first exposed to "Nothing Left Inside", and the experience inspired him to seek out bands like Black Sabbath.
-The first punk concert Nirvana frontman Kurt Cobain attended was a Black Flag show during the My War tour, and he listed My War on his list of top fifty albums.
+Mudhoney guitarist Steve Turner has said of the album's impact on grunge, "I swear, that record instantly made the Melvins slow down to a crawl.
+Because The Melvins when they started, they were a fairly tight hardcore band and My War came out and they suddenly slowed down.
+And I know it was a huge influence on us as well.
+Even in the Green River days."